 - Static investment options: Select among 7 multi-fund portfolios and 12 American Century individual-fund options.

-- Underlying investments: Mutual funds from American Century, T. Rowe Price, Principal Financial Group, Columbia Management, and American Beacon
+- Underlying investments: Mutual funds from American Century, T. Rowe Price, Principal Financial Group, and American Beacon

 - Enrollment or application fee: None, but contributions may be subject to a sales charge depending on share class.